MrParalloid/pomme-notes/README.md

 - Customized built-in tables and Dataview tables to match macOS style
 - Full black background options per device (via Style Settings)
 - Proper tab bar size on iPads
+- Ability to switch Mobile Action Bar style to pre-1.9 version

 ## Recommended Settings for Iconize
 Add custom rule based on regex to find all non-markdown files and assign a paperclip icon to them: